Taiwanese-American, Brooklyn, New York City, USA

 Bio:

 Dr. Jessie Chiu is a recent SGU graduate who has studied in both Grenada and UK campuses.
 She is a Las Vegas native who is in the process of moving to London.
-She now lives in South London with her husband whilst applying to work as a doctor full time in the UK.
+She now lives in South London with her husband whilst applying to work as a doctor full time in the United Kingdom.

 She has a passion for pediatrics, emergency medicine, and sexual health.
 She has also worked as a scribe and paramedic prior to attending SGU.
 Since attending SGU she has worked on research, mentorship programs, and various clinical education supplements.